-On a television show, I think it was Law & Order,
+On a television show, I think it was “Law & Order,”

-I hate war as much as I always have.
-It disgusts me and I am more angry than ever about the little I can do about it.
-If my poems are read, I hope someone with more influence than I have can change the way this country still confronts every difficulty with violence, with war.
-I still write about how years and decades and centuries pass and women are STILL judged by their bodies, their faces, their hair styles, their clothing.
-It is still an overwhelming problem.
-Feminism has helped with some things.
-Not with those shallow judgements.
+I am disgusted by the present oligarchy in the current White House and in Americca and I am more angry than ever seeing the little I can do about it.
+If my poems are read, I hope someone with more influence than I have can change the way this country still confronts every difficulty with greed, violence, with war.
+I continue to believe that poems can help somehow, but I’m never certain how.

 My purpose for poetry?
 This world gives me hives and the only way I relieve the itch is to write poems.
 It’s great if they come out in books and magazines, but the relief from that itch has become the most driving force of all.

-I invite you to join me on a road trip of high strangeness, wonder, loneliness, love, and…well, the whole damn thing.
+So, I invite you to join me on a road trip of high strangeness, wonder, loneliness, love, and…well, the whole damn thing.
 We’ll search out the “funny old dog” and hope not to come away with fleas.

 I have two new collections available to my readers.
 In the first of my newest collection, NEVER COMPLETELY AWAKE , I address the dream-like quality of our lives.
 In the second of the newest, TAKE THE LONG WAY HOME, I walk beside my Selves and my readers’ Selves on our various paths.
 I find myself, at this time of my maturity, in constant wonder at the way things which have previously seemed so real, become something like a book I once read or a movie I once saw.
 NEVER COMPLETELY AWAKE from Deerbrook Editions and TAKE THE LONG WAY HOME from Unsolicited Press are both available for purchase.

 You may purchase them at my Bookstore, enjoy the poems and let me know, afterward, what you think.